sameleff/Automated-Mining-Performance-Dashboard/README.md

 ### Non-Standard Miner Configuration
 #### Helium Miners
-Enter the name of your hotspot in the *Name* column
+Enter the hyphenated name of your hotspot in the *Name* column (e.g. dandy-strawberry-haddock)

 #### PlanetWatch Miners
 Your wallet address must match the address used to connect your device to the Algorand blockchain.
 This address needs to register transactions when PlanetWatch sends mining rewards.